Communism is considered to be one of the most longeval political and economic ideologies in the history of humanity.

 10. Grounded on Tyranny

-Like any despotical regimes, communism was founded on tyranny, which entails the use of terror and fear as tools to control the crowd.
-History has proven on many occasion that every society based on oppression has rebelled against the regime.
+Like any despotical regime, communism was founded on tyranny, which entails the use of terror and fear as tools to control the crowd.
+History has proven on many occasions that every society based on oppression has rebelled against the regime.

 What is your opinion on this?
 Why did communism fail, according to you?
 Feel free to share your thoughts in the comments below!